codeTrackLift/codebypete/README.md

 ## How to Run

 This portfolio includes the following sections:
+1. Welcome
-1. About Me
+2. About Me
-2. My Blog
+3. My Blog
-3. Projects
+4. Projects
-4. Resume
+5. Resume
-5. Contact Form
+6. Contact Form

 ## Future Roadmap
 - [x] Refactor with Bootstrap